USA Residency /

 Q: Can you help me find a real estate agent in the Unites States?

 A: Yes.
 We are associated with several licensed real estate agencies in the U.S. and would be happy to help you find your ideal commercial as well as residential property free of charge.
 Please use our contact form for a free consultation.

 Q: Can you help me find a Regional Center in which to invest?

 A: Yes.
 If needed, our associated Immigration Attorneys will be able to introduce you to professional financial advisors who, for a fee to be determined by them, may help you identify a Regional Center that best meets your requirements.
 If you prefer to do your own research, here is the official list of all currently approved Regional Centers: Immigrant Investor Regional Centers

-Q: What are the major differences among the various immigration by investment programs?A: The Bulgaria Citizenship by Investment Program offers several investment options starting from EUR 512,000 for Bulgaria (EU) citizenship and passport after 5 years in residency status.
-The "fast track option" starts at a non-refundable EUR 390,000 financing package and shortens this period to only 18 months.
+Q: What are the major differences among the various immigration by investment programs?A: The Bulgaria Citizenship by Investment Program offers several investment options starting from EUR 257,000 plus fees for Bulgaria (EU) citizenship and passport after 5 years in residency status.
+The "fast track option" starting from EUR 512,000 shortens this period to only 18 months.

 The Cyprus Residency by Investment Program offers options from EUR 300,000 for Cyprus (EU) permanent residency.
 Residents may apply for citizenship after 7 years in residency status.

 The Greece Golden Visa allows non-EU applicants to file for Greece (EU) residency by way of a EUR 250,000 investment in local real estate.
 The investor may file for Greek citizenship after 7 years of living in Greece at a minimum of 183 days per year.